espocrm/documentation/administration/bpm-activities.md

 * Create Notification - creates in-app notification for specific users;
 * Make Followed - makes specific users follow the target record, the process record or any record created by the process;
 * Trigger Another Workflow Rule - runs a workflow rule of the sequential type, target can be substituted with a related or created record (since version 2.3.14);
-* Run Service Action - runs a specific service action; the list of built-in actions is available [here](workflows.md#run-service-action); developers can create custom service actions.
+* Run Service Action - runs a specific service action; the list of built-in actions is available [here](workflows.md#run-service-action); developers can create custom service actions;
+* Send HTTP Request - call external API.

 Actions available for a task are almost the same as in Workflows tool.
 See more details about [workflow actions](workflows.md#actions).